 Guided by the SFMTA's Strategic Plan, the Capital Plan provides an initial prioritization for future capital investments.
-Recognizing that transportation is a critical element in creating and sustaining an economically vibrant and livable city, Mayor Edwin Lee's

-Transportation Task Force 2030 recommended three new revenue sources to address a significant portion of the transportation needs.
+Recognizing that transportation is a critical element in creating and sustaining an economically vibrant and livable city, Mayor Edwin Lee's Transportation Task Force 2030 recommended three new revenue sources to address a significant portion of the transportation needs.
 Thanks to the support of San Francisco voters, the first \$500 million General Obligation bond, known as Proposition A, was approved in November 2014.
-Those funds are being used to support two major programs, Muni Forward and Vision Zero, with elements that call for redesigning streets, adding more bike and transit-only lanes, updating traffic signals, improving maintenance facilities, and adding new elevators and escalators at Metro stations.
-To continue moving forward, the SFMTA has updated the Capital Plan to capture the next set of needs over the next 20 years.
+Those funds are being used to support two major programs - Muni Forward and Vision Zero - that call for redesigning streets for better transit reliability and safety changes to eliminate traffic fatalities, adding more bike and transit-only lanes, updating traffic signals, improving maintenance facilities, and adding new elevators and escalators at Metro stations.

+To continue moving forwardTo continue moving forward, the SFMTA has updated the Capital Plan to capture the investment needs over the next 20 years.
 By identifying the transportation investments needed over the next 20 years, the SFMTA is working to continue to restore, enhance and expand the transportation network in San Francisco, and ensure that the city has excellent transportation choices today and in the future.

-SFMTA Vision San Francisco: Great city, Excellent Transportation Choices.
+SFMTA Vision San Francisco: great city, excellent transportation choices.